Explore health content from A to Z.

 Over time, your voice may grow softer and less distinct.
 Your handwriting is also likely to become small and cramped.
 These tips can help you cope:

 Breathe deeply before starting your sentences.
+Focus on speaking slowly and loudly.
 If needed, your doctor may refer you to a speech therapist.

 Add a voice amplifier to your phone.
 This helps you be heard.

 Try typing instead of writing.
 If this is a problem, consider using voice-activated software for computers.

 Use foam grips on pens and pencils.
 These can make them easier to hold.